AmberELEC/website/docs/System-Wolfenstein-3D.md

 ## Setup

 ### Introduction
-AmberElec supports the Wolfenstein 3D engine trough ecwolf (standalone).
+AmberELEC supports the Wolfenstein 3D engine trough ecwolf (standalone).

 Savefiles will be put into `/roms/gamedata/ecwolf/*.zds`